ouya/docs/setup.md

 1. Download and install the [Android SDK and tools](http://developer.android.com/sdk/index.html) to your Mac or PC, following the included instructions.

 2. You will need to add some paths to PATH.
-Assuming you have put the SDK folder in the location `~/android/android-sdk-macosx`, open a terminal and add the following three lines to your `~/.profile` (or `~/.bash_profile`):
+Assuming you have put the SDK folder in the location `~/android/android-sdk-macosx`, open a terminal and add the following three lines to your `~/.bash_profile`:

         export PATH=$PATH:~/android/android-sdk-macosx/tools
         export PATH=$PATH:~/android/android-sdk-macosx/platform-tools
         export ANDROID_HOME=~/android/android-sdk-macosx

-    You may need to adjust your `.profile` entries if you have used a custom SDK folder location.
+    You may need to adjust your `.bash_profile` entries if you have used a custom SDK folder location.

-    Make sure to `source ~/.profile` once you've made these changes.
+    Make sure to `source ~/.bash_profile` once you've made these changes.

 3. Launch the Android SDK Manager by running ([detailed instructions](http://developer.android.com/sdk/installing/adding-packages.html)):

-    ./android sdk
+        android sdk

     Install these packages: